IBM/IBM-Z-zOS/zOS-EzNoSLQ/zNoSQL Documentation.md

 znsq_connection_t      The znsq_connection_t represents the connection token previously returned by the znsq_open API.

-Example of closing a EzNoSQL database:
+Example of closing an EzNoSQL database:
 ```
       return_code = znsq_close(connection);                        // Connection token returned by znsq_open